mariamartinezgonzalez/AI-MACHINE-LEARNING/README.md

     - Never includes heels.
     - Allows patterned clothing only if not both top and bottom are patterned.
 - Optional: Jacket or Coat
-    - A blazer (jacket) is added to casual outfits by default.
+    - A blazer is added to casual outfits depending on the outfit.
     - A coat is only added if the user answered "yes" to the cold-weather prompt.
     - A patterned coat is only allowed if the rest of the outfit is plain.